Best Things to do in Gujarat for Unforgettable Memories

 Gujarat opens doors to the pristine Dwarkadhish Temple located at Dwarka for the dear worshippers of Lord Krishna.
 Dwarkadhish Temple, also known as Jagat Temple is believed to be built by the grandson of Lord Krishna, Vajranbha.
 This Hindu temple is swarmed by pilgrims all-round the year for it is a part of the Char Dham Yatra.
 Therefore, a visit to the holy temple is among the top things to do in Gujarat.

-According to legend, Lord Krishna built Dwarka on a piece of land which was found in the sea.
+According to legend, Lord Krishna built Dwarka on a piece of land that was found in the sea.
 Later when Durvasa, a Hindu saint came to meet Krishna and Rukmini and wished to visit their palace.
 As they walked towards the palace, Rukmini felt tired and asked Lord Krishna for some water.
 Lord Krishna harrowed a hole from where the Ganga River started flowing.
 Upon watching all this, the saint in his rage cursed Rukmini to stay at the same place.
 The Rukmini temple we see today is exactly where the queen stood.

 8. Sabarmati Ashram